PengtaoJiang/OAA/README.md

 ```
 #### 2. Segmentation

-We provide two Deeplab-LargeFOV versions, which are based on VGG16(`examples/seg/exp1`) and ResNet101(`examples/seg/exp2`), respectively.
+We provide two Deeplab-LargeFOV versions, VGG16(`examples/seg/exp1`) and ResNet101(`examples/seg/exp2`), respectively.
 After generating proxy segmentation labels, put them into `data/VOCdevkit/VOC2012/`.
 ```
 cd examples/seg/exp1/
 ```
-adjust the training list `train_ins.txt`
+Adjust the training list `train_ins.txt` and then train
-train
 ```
 cd examples/seg/
 ./train.sh exp1 0
 ```
-test
+Test
 ```
 python eval.py 15000 0 exp1
 ```
 If you want to use crf to smooth the segmentation results, you can download the crf code from [this link](https://github.com/Andrew-Qibin/dss_crf).
-Move the code the `examples/seg/`, then uncomment line `175` and line `176` in `examples/seg/eval.py`.
+Move the code the `examples/seg/`, then uncomment line `175 and 176` in `examples/seg/eval.py`.
 The crf parameters are in `examples/seg/utils.py`.

 ### Pre-computed Results